aristanetworks/avd/ansible_collections/arista/avd/roles/anta_runner/README.md

 !!! tip
     Running `ansible-playbook` with `-vvv` is particularly helpful to troubleshoot why some specific AVD-generated tests are missing from a device's final catalog.
 PyAVD will output detailed information about skipped tests and the reasons for their exclusion.

+!!! tip
+    When debugging eAPI connectivity or session-based authentication (`anta_use_session_auth`), run with `-vvvv`.
+Logs from the `asynceapi` library (HTTP login, session cookies, and request flow) are emitted at DEBUG alongside ANTA logs.

 ### Understanding Log Output

 `anta_runner` processes devices in parallel batches for improved performance.
 To help correlate log messages to specific operations or device batches, each log entry is prefixed with a unique identifier: